-A-Levels are composed of 2 years of study: 1st year AS level and 2nd year A2.
+A-Levels comprise two years of study: 1st year AS level and 2nd year A2.
 You need to complete an AS level in a subject before you can move on to A2 and achieve your full A-Level.
-The A2 course builds on what has been learnt in the AS and many A2 exams also test content from the AS course.
+The A2 course builds on what has been learnt in the AS, and many A2 exams also test content from the AS course.
 It used to be that the exams after studying the AS level contributed 50% towards your A-Level grade, but this is no longer the case.
 We’ll explain some more recent changes a bit further on.

-What type of Student is the A-level best suited?
+What type of Student is the A-level best suited for?

 Any student who studies A-Levels needs to be prepared to be self-motivated to study independently and manage their workload.
 They should also have a very keen interest in the subjects they choose as the courses go deeply into concepts and skills related to these.
 We often explain to parents that one of the great drawcards of A-Levels is that students can study as few as 3 or 4 subjects and go much more deeply into these.
 TutorsPlus tutors enjoy teaching A-Levels as the courses often go deeper in to the subject matter.
 By contrast, the number of subjects in the IB, French Baccalaureate or Swiss Maturité can be much broader, anywhere from 6 to 11 subjects.
 When advising parents of students who have had interruptions to their studies due to illness or professional participation in sports or the arts, we find A-Levels are an option that provides the flexibility they’re looking for.
 It is also possible for home-schoolers to take A-Levels with the help of professional tutors.

 Many parents find themselves weighing the IB against A-Levels so it’s important to understand the main difference between these two programmes.
 While the IB is designed for developing an all-rounded student, those studying A-Levels can specialise.
 For example, the IB normally wouldn’t allow for students to study more than two sciences to give space for other subjects in the programme.
-However, students choosing the A-Level route would have no problem studying three sciences – Physics, Biology and Chemistry, for example – especially if it would prepare them well for a particular course at university they have their heart set on.
+However, students choosing the A-Level route would have no problem studying three sciences – Physics, Biology and Chemistry, for example – especially if it would prepare them well for a particular course they have their heart set on.
 This route would prepare them well to have a very deep knowledge of these complementary areas of Science.
-So, for students whose strengths lie in a very particular academic area, A-Levels give the opportunity to specialise earlier.
+So, for students whose strengths lie in a very particular academic area, A-Levels allow specialising earlier.

 Access to universities worldwide

 It is often assumed that A-Levels are the best option only if you intend to study in the UK.
 However, you should certainly not feel that you will be limited to the UK by studying A-Levels.
 A-Levels are truly a globally recognised qualification.
 Universities typically require students to pass three subjects at A-Level and generally publish the letter grades necessary for admission (for example, one A and two Bs).
-However, it’s always recommended that you check the entry requirements of the universities that you are considering just to be sure of their expectations.
-In order for students to maximise their chances of achieving the standards sought by the universities of their choice, many A-Level candidates will undertake four courses (perhaps even more in the first year) and apply to university based on their top three scores.
+However, it’s always recommended that you check the entry requirements of the universities you are considering just to ensure their expectations.
+To maximise their chances of achieving the standards sought by the universities of their choice, many A-Level candidates will undertake four courses (perhaps even more in the first year) and apply to university based on their top three scores.

 A-Levels are a great course of study to prepare students for university.
 Students need to exercise self-discipline as there is a high emphasis on independent study, much like at university.
 Lessons are often much more lecture-style also, which offers great practice for students to learn note-taking and revision techniques that work for them.

-We are often asked by parents if universities value the IB as a more competitive diploma.
-In reality, universities know that each pre-University programme has its strengths and weaknesses and they are unbiased toward any particular qualification.
-It’s much more important to make sure that the curriculum you choose is the right one for your child.
+Parents often ask us if universities value the IB as a more competitive diploma.
+In reality, universities know that each pre-University programme has its strengths and weaknesses and is unbiased toward any particular qualification.
+It’s much more important to ensure that your chosen curriculum is the right one for your child.